trbflxr/kino/docs/installation.md

 ## English

-### Step 1: Make sure to enabled the moddable version of CarX
+### Step 1: Make sure to enable the moddable version of CarX

 You are required to enable the moddable version of CarX in steam to be able to load mods!